 “The bond with a dog is as lasting as the ties of this earth can ever be.” —Konrad Lorenz

-Recently I lost my beloved dog Maggie May.
-She was the oldest of my three Irish Wolfhounds, a gentle giant of light and comfort in my life.
+A little over a year ago I lost my beloved dog Maggie May.
+She was the oldest of my Irish Wolfhounds, a gentle giant of light and comfort in my life.
 Her passing from a sudden illness was swift—and truthfully, shocking—as I cradled her lovingly in my arms.
 I cried sorely as I said goodbye to her, imagining her sweet spirit being guided home by angels.

-In that moment, there was no truer statement than that of Aeschylus’: “There is no pain so great as the memory of joy in present grief.”
+In the heartache of losing Maggie, I’m reminded of what Aeschylus once said, “There is no pain so great as the memory of joy in present grief.”
 Perhaps you can relate?
-Upon losing a pet we feel this undeniably acute pain, but in tandem, overwhelming gratefulness—even joy—at the effect their life had on our own.
+Upon experiencing the loss of a pet, we can each feel this undeniably acute pain, but in tandem, overwhelming gratefulness—even joy—at the effect our loved one life had on our own.
 The marrying of these two emotions is unlike anything we have ever quite felt before.

 She had a direct line to my heart.
 Pets can do that, can’t they?
 They, unlike any other, can build bridges to our hearts and with their tender, trusting love, steer us towards happiness.